bluehalo/graphql-fhir/FAQ.md

 This runs eslint once on all files matching `src/**/*.js`.

 ## Server configuration
 We expose a couple of different options for configuring the server.
-You can change what features are enabled by altering how the server is built in `src/index.js`, or you can modify the default server configurations in `src/config.js`.
+You can change what features are enabled by altering how the server is built in `src/index.js`, or you can modify the default server configurations in `src/config.js` which are outlined below.

-### `src/index.js`

-### `src/config.js`
+### In `src/config.js`

 #### `VERSION`
 You can configure which version you want to support here.
 The values should never be too generic, like DSTU2 for example, rather they should be very specific, like 1_0_2.
 We used underscores instead of dots since we use this value for url's, directories, and JSON properties.
 Default supports DSTU2 (1_0_2) and STU3 (3_0_1).